LanaKhalifa/deep-learning-flood-modeling/README.md

 3. **📁 full_domain_closure_best_mosel/**: scales patch predictions to coherent full-domain predictions. utilizes the best architecture from the previous step.
 ### Setup:
 ## 1. From Simulations to Dataloaders
 Note: “Plan” and “Simulation” are used interchangeably throughout this repository.
-A project (abbreviated as `prj`) refers to a collection of flood simulations conducted on remotely sensed terrains, all taken from a single project unit defined by the U.S. Geological Survey's 3D Elevation Program (3DEP). overall there are 4 projects (prj_03, prj_04, prj_05 and prj_06) from which 210 simulations were run, differing from each other with terrain and flood event (water flow).
+A project (abbreviated as `prj`) refers to a collection of flood simulations conducted on remotely sensed terrains, all cut via QGIS from a single project unit defined by the U.S. Geological Survey's 3D Elevation Program (3DEP). overall there are 4 projects (prj_03, prj_04, prj_05 and prj_06) from which 210 simulations were run, differing from each other with terrain and flood event (water flow).

 **Output Paths:**
 - `generate_patches` saves to: